ZaahidAbdurahman/Python/README.md

 # Python

-# 1. Introduction to Python
+# 1. Python 101 Introduction to Python

   # How Computers Work